swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 A prior version of this proposal used a binary method for setting the word boundary algorithm, called `usingSimpleWordBoundaries()`.
 A method taking a `RegexWordBoundaryKind` instance is included in the proposal instead, to leave room for implementing other word boundary algorithms in the future.

+### More "Swifty" default option settings

+Swift's `Regex` includes some default behaviors that don't match other regex engines — in particular, matching characters with `.` and using Unicode's default word boundary algorithm.
+For other option-based behaviors, `Regex` adheres to the general standard set by other regular expression engines, like having `.` not match newlines and `^` and `$` only match the start and end of the input instead of the beginning and end of each line.
+This is to ease the process of bringing existing regular expressions and existing knowledge into Swift.

+Instead, we could use this opportunity to make choose default options that are more ergonomic or intuitive, and provide a `compatibilityOptions()` API that reverts back to the typical settings, including matching based on Unicode scalars instead of characters.
+This method could additionally be a point of documentation for Swift's choices of default behaviors.

 [repo]: https://github.com/apple/swift-experimental-string-processing/
 [option-scoping]: https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/RegexSyntaxRunTimeConstruction.md#matching-options